 Before booking my rental, the first thing I did was sign up for Sixt’s Express Card program.
 Enrollment is free, so there’s nothing to lose.

 After that, I started looking for what cards might provide benefits for Sixt.
 It didn’t take long before I found online articles saying you can get Platinum status by having a World Elite Mastercard.
 I headed to the Mastercard World Elite website.

 There are many benefits listed on this page but while there used to be a selection offering Sixt Platinum status, it’s no longer there.

 I dug a little deeper and went to travel.mastercard.com, the “lifestyle managers” for Mastercard.
 Just to get to the website, I had to enter my Mastercard number.
 I used our Citi Premier card number, but any World Elite Mastercard should work.

 Then I had to make an account.
 After logging in, I went to the “Offers and Experiences” page and searched for Sixt Car Rental, where I found an offer for 15% off but no Platinum status.

 Only when I clicked on the box did I get to see all the benefits:

 From here, my only choice was to click a box and contact a Lifestyle Manager.

 I received an email shortly thereafter saying one of their representatives would be contacting me within 24 hours but the usual wait time is 2-3 hours.
 Since it was 1 AM, I turned my phone on silent, just in case.

-No calls in the middle of the night, but I received an email by noon the next day.
+There were no calls in the middle of the night, but I received an email by noon the next day.
 (Bold type is for emphasis).